University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 vg index -g tiny.gcsa -k 16 tiny.vg
 ```

-We don't have any reads for our data so we'll use vg to simulate some using ￼￼`vg sim￼￼` as below.
+We don't have any reads for our data so we'll use vg to simulate some using `vg sim` as below.

 ```
 cd ~/GraphGenomes/variant